CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference: Our approach:

-\blocartourmethod: We partition the covariate space $\mathcal{X}$ using a regression tree fitted to predict $s(\theta; \x)$ from $\x$, following the \texttt{LoCart} method from \citealt{cabezas2025regression}.
+\blocartourmethod: We adopt the strategy of inducing a partition of the covariate space $\mathcal{X}$ by fitting a regression tree to predict $s(\theta; \x)$ from $\x$.
 Conformal calibration is then applied within the tree leaf containing $\x$, using only calibration scores from that leaf.
-If the tree partitions are sufficiently representative of the structure of the conformity score, we expect the distribution of \(s(\theta; \x)\) to be approximately homogeneous within each region.
-As a result, the conditional probability \(\mathbb{P}(\theta \in {C}(\x) \mid \x \in A)\) closely approximates \(\mathbb{P}(\theta \in {C}(\x) \mid \X = \x)\), since the partition captures local behavior in the score distribution.
+This technique, introduced by \citet{cabezas2025regression} and known as \texttt{LoCart}, is motivated by the fact that the resulting partition (i.e., the terminal leaves) groups observations $\mathbf{x}$ that share an approximately identical conditional score distribution, $s(\theta; \mathbf{x})|\mathbf{x}$.
+As a result, the average coverage probability $\mathbb{P}(\theta \in {C}(\x) \mid \x \in A)$ closely approximates the desired local conditional coverage $\mathbb{P}(\theta \in {C}(\x) \mid \X = \x)$, since the partition captures local behavior.
+The theoretical properties and regularity assumptions underpinning this are detailed in Appendix~\ref{appendix:proofs}.

 In our implementation of \texttt{LoCart}, we adopt an augmented version that enriches the feature space by including an estimate of the conditional variance of the conformity score, $\mathbb{V}[s(\theta; \X) \mid \X]$, as an additional feature.
-This augmentation allows for more informative partitions and improves the efficiency of the local procedure.
+This augmentation, along with standard pruning techniques (detailed in Appendix~\ref{appendix:comp_details}) to ensure robust and well-populated partitions, allows for more informative partitions and improves the efficiency of the local procedure.
 The method is summarized in Algorithm \ref{alg:cp4sbi_locart} in Appendix \ref{appendix:algorithms} and illustrated in Figure~\ref{fig:locart_CP4SBI}.

-While marginal coverage guarantees theoretically require splitting the data into training and calibration sets, we omit this step in practice, as it has minimal empirical impact on coverage and may reduce practical performance.
+A key implementation detail concerns the calibration data.
+Although guaranteeing marginal coverage theoretically requires splitting $\mathcal{D}_{\text{cal}}$ (for partitioning and cutoff computation), we omit this step in practice.
+We use the entire calibration set for both tasks, as this has minimal empirical impact on marginal coverage and improves practical performance by maximizing the sample size available for local quantile estimation.